BCSO: High-Tech Doorbell Helped Solve Goose Creek Shooting

 While at Bailey’s home, deputies discovered an audio/video doorbell out front.

 Once a search warrant was obtained, Cochran says a review of the device’s video showed Bailey going into the attic and then to his truck.
 He then returned to the attic again before leaving the home in the black Dodge Ram.
+The device was similar to the designer doorbells currently available at many outlets on the internet, and are becoming increasingly popular all over the country.

 After returning, Bailey can be seen going back into the attic with what appears to be a handgun and mumbling ‘you’re a dead girl’ to himself.